it985/my-stars/README.md

 *   [fabiocaccamo/django-admin-interface](https://github.com/fabiocaccamo/django-admin-interface) - :superhero: :zap: django's default admin interface with superpowers - customizable themes, popup windows replaced by modals and many other features.

+*   [notion-enhancer/notion-enhancer](https://github.com/notion-enhancer/notion-enhancer) - an enhancer/customiser for the all-in-one productivity workspace notion.so

 *   [rmusser01/Infosec\_Reference](https://github.com/rmusser01/Infosec_Reference) - An Information Security Reference That Doesn't Suck; https://rmusser.net/git/admin-2/Infosec\_Reference for non-MS Git hosted version.

 *   [elipapa/markdown-cv](https://github.com/elipapa/markdown-cv) - a simple template to write your CV in a readable markdown file and use CSS to publish/print it.